Scholz Park Museum

 In recent times, extensive restoration has taken place at the Museum with the Wheelwright and Blacksmith Shops receiving much of the attention; the Tyre Furnace was also restored.
 Lighting has been upgraded in both the Wheelwright and Blacksmith Shops.
 The rear garden bordering Frederick Place is developing very well through the work of Ross Kemp and the Riverton Volunteer Garden Group.

-Rob Furniss, with the help of some of our committee members, worked tirelessly on laying of the pavers, donated by C&GV Council, through the park.
+Rob Furniss, with the help of some of our untiring volunteer committee members, worked tirelessly on laying of the pavers, donated by C&GV Council, through the park.

 Scholz Park Museum is about to commence Stage 2 of its Restoration Project.
 Among the works to be undertaken is (a) restoring and painting the interior of the Cottage, (b) a new Cottage roof, (c) a new Wheelwright Shop roof, and (d) replacement of a wall.